 The traditional Portugal music is called fado.
 Known for its melancholy lyrics and sounds, fado is Portuguese for ‘fate’ but the music is very spirited and passionate.
 It is a musical diamond for Portugal.
 Folk music and dancing is also Portugal’s tradition.
 Portuguese music is typically about love, and extremely personal.
 There is also modernized music such as pop, rock, and even a little country in urban Portugal.

-Custom and Culture
+Portuguese Customs and Culture

 1) Appearance is extremely important.
 Everyone is fashion conscious, and clothes indicate social standing.

 2) Portugal represents and respects hierarchy.
 The society is highly stratified and rank is essential.

 3) If you’re invited to a home, bring flowers, good candy or chocolate.
 Do not bring wine, lilies or chrysanthemums.
 A handshake is acceptable.